ajitgoel/Notes/InterviewQuestions/SystemDesign/HackingTheSystemDesignInterview.md

       1. Source code denpendencies and flow of control are typically the same.
 However, if we make them both depend on interfaces, dependency is inverted.
    2. Interfaces empower independent deployability. e.g. when deploying Solidity smart contracts, importing and using interfaces consume much less gases than doing so for the entire implementation.

-3. Functional programming: Immutability. is discipline imposed upon variable assignment.
+3. ==Functional programming: Immutability. is discipline imposed upon variable assignment.==

-   1. Why important?
-All race conditions, deadlock conditions, and concurrent update problems are due to mutable variables.
+   1. ==Why important?
+All race conditions, deadlock conditions, and concurrent update problems are due to mutable variables.==
    2. Event sourcing is a strategy wherein we store the transactions, but not the state.
 When state is required, we simply apply all the transactions from the beginning of time.

 # [SOLID Design Principles](https://tianpan.co/notes/12-solid-design-principles)